-The Township has \$6,430,345 invested in PLGIT-Class shares, which require no minimum balance, no minimum initial investment, and have a one-day minimum investment period.
-The Township also has \$2,438,487 invested in PLGIT/Plus-Class shares, which require a minimum investment of \$50,000, a minimum investment period of thirty days, and has a premature withdrawal penalty.
-The Township has \$1,955,278 invested in PLGIT/PRIME, which is a variable rate investment portfolio that requires no minimum balance, no minimum initial investment, and limits redemptions or exchanges to two per calendar month.
-The Township has \$248,000 invested in PLGIT/CD Purchase Program, which enables Investors to purchase directly Certificates of Deposit (CDs) which are intended to be fully insured by the FDIC.
-On December 31, 2021, these PLGIT shares carried a AAA rating and had an average maturity of less than one year.
+The Township has \$8,820,474 invested in PLGIT-Class shares, which require no minimum balance, no minimum initial investment, and have a one-day minimum investment period.
+The Township also has \$75,357 invested in PLGIT/Reserve-Class shares, which require a minimum investment of \$50,000.
+The Township has \$6,890,146 invested in PLGIT/PRIME, which is a variable rate investment portfolio that requires no minimum balance, no minimum initial investment, and limits redemptions or exchanges to two per calendar month.
+On December 31, 2023, these PLGIT shares carried an AAA rating and had an average maturity of less than one year.